unfurl/preview/README.md

 * Next, in Create API Token section assign a token name and clcik on create.

-> Note: Please save generated api token as it is only displayed for one time.
+> Note: Please save the generated api token, it is only displayed for one time.

 ## Seting up API token